tzucker02/tzucker02/README.md

 ## Projects

-Check out my [portfolio](https://github.com/tzucker02/Projects/blob/main/README.md) where you can see different repos and projects
+Check out my [portfolio](https://github.com/tzucker02/Projects/blob/main/README.md) where you can see different repos and projects (or if you are looking for some cheatsheets for Python)

 ## Some Tools